justinbyo/jbarr-v3/_posts/2015-02-26-case-study-wordpress-hosting.markdown

 First, we had to facilitate the user in creating or migrating their WordPress site on our platform.
 The onboarding experience had to describe and solicit  &mdash; in a friendly, human way &mdash; technical information like installation directories and FTP credentials.
 It also had to communicate the platform&rsquo;s architecture to the user.
 We took care to make sure the user understood how their WordPress sites and credentials are organized under their Media Temple account.

-Second, the control panel was challenging simply because the various features were dissimilar enough to complicate the control panel&rsquo;s information architecture.
+Second, the control panel was challenging because the various features were dissimilar enough to complicate the control panel&rsquo;s information architecture.
 For example, two included SSL certificates are installed on a per-site basis, but Google Apps inboxes are tied to a single domain and on-boarded separately.

 With this in mind, I started exploring the user flow by consulting with our engineers to fully understand how our back-end provisions and connects our WordPress Hosting with the rest of our services.
 I also took a look at the on-boarding and control panels of competitor services, like [Flywheel][flywheel] or [WPEngine][wpengine].
 I synthesized this info into a comprehensive user flow that accommodated engineering requirements.